benbaxter/java8-koans/README.md

 ##Java 8 Koans
 ___

-This koan was heaviliy influenced by the [rxjava-koans](https://github.com/mutexkid/rxjava-koans).
+This koan was heavily influenced by the [rxjava-koans](https://github.com/mutexkid/rxjava-koans).

-The Koans walk you through some of the most notable features of introduces in Java 8.
+The Koans walk you through some of the most notable features introduced in Java 8.

 The koans are broken out into subjects by file.
 Each koan file builds up your knowledge of java 8 and builds upon itself.
 It will stop at the first place you need to correct.